tsface/OAP/oap-cache/oap/docs/Architect-Overview.md

 ### Usage Scenario 1 -- Interactive queries

 Most customers adopt Spark SQL as a batch processing engine.
-Unfortunately, customers would discover that it is too hard to separate batch processing and interactive use cases.
+Unfortunately, customers would find it hard to separate batch processing and interactive use cases.
 Interactive queries need to return the data in seconds or even sub-seconds instead of the minutes or hours of batch processing.
-This is a difficult challenge for the current Spark SQL implementation.
+This is a big challenge for the current Spark SQL implementation.

 For example, the following interactive query attempts to filter out a very small result set from a huge fact table.